-The obvious issue is P2P data storage.
-Users could host their own platforms, but this tends to lead to low adoption due to complexity for normal people.
-IPFS is a P2P data storage protocol that could be considered.
-This poses an advantage that users can store their own data, if they have a large amount, but other users can mirror data effectively to protect against outages.
-The amount of storage can grow effectively as more users join the network.
+To store data, IPFS could be used.
+IPFS is a P2P data storage protocol.
+This poses an advantage that users can store their own data, if they have a large amount, but other users can mirror data to protect against outages or users going offline.
+The amount of effective storage would also grow as more users join the network.

-4.0.3 Handling of confidential data
+4.3 Handling of confidential data